 Based on this designation, the Project Area includes three sections of the river that are EFH for Pacific salmon.
-These are: 1) approximately 40.0 mi of the Yuba River from the confluence with the Feather River upstream to the confluence of the North Yuba River and Middle Yuba River; and 2) about 17.8 mi of the North Yuba River from the confluence of the North Yuba River and Middle Yuba River upstream to the NMWSE of New Bullards Bar Reservoir; and 3) about 1.5 mi of the Middle Yuba River from the confluence of the North Yuba River and Middle Yuba River upstream to an historical barrier (NMFS Website 2012; Pacific Fishery Management Council 1999; Yoshiyama et al. 2001).
+These are: 1) approximately 40.0 mi of the Yuba River from the confluence with the Feather River upstream to the confluence of the North Yuba River and Middle Yuba River; and 2) about 17.8 mi of the North Yuba River from the confluence of the North Yuba River and Middle Yuba River upstream to the normal maximum water surface elevation (NMWSE) of New Bullards Bar Reservoir; and 3) about 1.5 mi of the Middle Yuba River from the confluence of the North Yuba River and Middle Yuba River upstream to an historical barrier (NMFS 2012; Pacific Fishery Management Council 2000; Yoshiyama et al. 2001).

-However, the USACE's Englebright Dam at River Mile $(RM)^{22}$ 24.3 on the Yuba River is currently a complete physical barrier to anadromous fish upstream migration, so Pacific salmon cannot access any EFH located upstream of this dam.
+However, the USACE's Englebright Dam at River Mile (RM)29 24.3 on the Yuba River is currently a complete physical barrier to anadromous fish upstream migration, so Pacific salmon cannot access any EFH located upstream of this dam.